amirhosseinf79/PiXel-Inteligence/README.md

 - Telegram Desktop
 - whatsApp Desktop

-App can run without above requirements but for some actions like open links and playing medias needs above applications.
+</br>	App can run without above requirements but for some actions like open links and playing medias needs above applications.

+### System Specs
+- Any Windows computer that can run telegram and chrome :D

 ## App Features
 - ##### Introduce